 If a judge denies benefits, you can appeal to the Appeal Board.
 This step must be taken within 30 days.
 Deadlines matter in Workers’ Comp, and missing one can shut down your chance at benefits.

-The Appeal Board reviews the hearing record and the judge’s reasoning.
-They do not consider new evidence.
+The Appeal Board reviews the hearing record and the judge’s reasoning and do not consider new evidence.
 Their role is to decide whether the decision applied New York law correctly.

 The Role of the Appellate New York State Supreme Court

 Both sides submit written briefs, and sometimes the Court hears oral arguments.
-The process often takes months, but it may reset the case if the Court finds errors.
+The process can takes months, but it may reset the case if the Court finds errors.

-For injured workers, this stage often feels like a last resort.
+For injured workers, this stage can feels like a last resort.
 A favorable decision can send the case back to the Board with instructions to grant compensation benefits.

 How Compensation Benefits Are Calculated